 Get free, detailed quotes from at least three solar companies.
 A quote should outline all costs and identify the solar parts included.
 Looking at several quotes can help you find the most cost-effective option.

 Quality solar installations should include strong workmanship and performance warranties.
 A workmanship guarantee addresses any installation defects (such as poor wiring, poor alignment, or cracks in the panels), while a performance warranty ensures a certain level of energy production.
-Strong guarantees demonstrate a company's confidence in its work.
+Strong warranties demonstrate a company's confidence in its work.

-Solar energy can help lower your energy expenses.
-Be sure to weigh these aspects when determining the cost and value of solar panels.
+Switching to solar power can help decrease your energy expenses.
+Be sure to evaluate these aspects when determining the cost and value of solar panels.

 Incentive Type: PACE Financing